iDesignRES/GGM/README.md

 - Centralized decision-making for a European-wide cost-minimizing TSO.
 - Implicit assumptions include linear optimization, scalability of network expansions, and neglect of quadratic effects from elastic demand to preserve MILP formulation.

+## Installation & Getting Started

+This model is designed to be run **locally** using the GAMS software environment.
+It is **not configured for online/cloud-based execution**.

+To install and run the model, please refer to the detailed guide provided in the `documents/` folder:

+ `documents/Installation_Guide_MGET.docx`

+The guide provides step-by-step instructions on how to:
+- Set up the environment
+- Load the correct case
+- Run the model
+- Understand input/output structure

 ## Further information

 - https://www.ntnu.edu/iot/energy/energy-models-hub/ggm